 At some point, fall protection equipment can become worn or damaged whether it be from exposure to harsh conditions or frequent use.
 Storing equipment in an improper environment can also cause deterioration due to mold, mildew, and pests.

-Checking the safety and integrity of your fall protection equipment before use ensures the safety of your workers.
+OSHA fall protection standards are designed to protect workers and ensure their safety and peace of mind.
 Safety inspections are also necessary for diagnosing and preventing equipment failures in the event of a fall, performing timely maintenance, and prolonging the life of your gear.

 According to OSHA Standards, personal fall protection systems must be inspected by an authorized person at least once at the start of each eight-hour shift.
 Each piece of equipment must be thoroughly checked for: